ckan/ckan/doc/deb.rst

 .. note ::

-   These are already packaged, so you don't need to pacakge them yourself, this section just describes how you *could* do if you wanted to.
+   These are already packaged, so you don't need to package them yourself, this section just describes how you *could* do if you wanted to.

 Python packages where CKAN depends on a version that is different from the one in the Ubuntu Lucid repositories are handled slightly differently.
-If we were to simply package them up and make them available the same way we do with missing packages there is a slim chance that any existing software which used the other version of the libray would stop working.
-To avoid the risk of interfering with other software on the sytem we take the following approach:
+If we were to simply package them up and make them available the same way we do with missing packages there is a slim chance that any existing software which used the other version of the library would stop working.
+To avoid the risk of interfering with other software on the system we take the following approach:

 * Create a ``python-ckan-deps`` package with copies of all the libraries we need
 * Change the ``python-ckan`` library to automatically try to import